 My name is Abby Barras, and I’m a full-time PhD student at the University of Brighton, based in the School of Applied Social Science.
-I started in October 2017, and am about to go in to my third and final year, and am funded by the Brighton Doctoral College.
+I started in October 2017, and am now in the final 6 months of study, funded by the Brighton Doctoral College.
 My PhD research focuses on the participatory experiences of transgender and/or non-binary people in everyday sport and physical exercise in the UK.

 My research is motivated by a lack of existing qualitative research in this area, which asks trans and/or non-binary people personally about their participatory experiences.
 If potential barriers are to be addressed and improved access to sport for all is to be achieved, then placing trans voices at the centre of my research is crucial.